khaledAlzeer/machine-learning-reinforcement-learning-ucb/README.md

 It is also used for Artificial Intelligence when training machines to perform tasks such as walking.
 Desired outcomes provide the AI with reward, undesired with punishment.
 Machines learn through trial and error.

-In this part, the following Reinforcement Learning model is implemented:
+In this repository, the following Reinforcement Learning model is implemented:

 - **Upper Confidence Bound (UCB)**